Vranovice rail accident: The accident

 On the return trip from Brno to Vienna, the first train was delayed at Vranovice station due to complications with water replenishment.
 The second train stopped behind it, its rear cars extending before the entry switchyard of the station, at a point where the track curved in a cutting (approximately at today’s Lipová Street).
 The driver of the third train, Englishman John Williams, John Williame or William Whalley, driving Gigant, assumed the previous trains had already left.
 He only saw the rear of the standing train at a distance of about 260 metres, could not brake in time, and collided with it.
 The fourth train stopped safely behind.

-Two carriages were destroyed and several damaged.
+Two carriages were destroyed and several were damaged.
 The reported number of serious injuries varies: some sources mention 8, some 7, some 5 or only 3.
 All sources mention also an unspecified number ("several" or "many") of minor injuries.
 Several doctors were travelling on the trains, who immediately treated the injured, and all, including the seriously hurt, continued by train to Vienna that same evening.
 The injured, mostly high-ranking citizens, were generously compensated by the railway.

 Investigation

 The investigation found that the accident was probably caused by the driver of Gigant, who did not reduce speed according to the regulations and entered the station at high speed.
-Criminal proceedings were dropped, as violation of the speed limit could not be proven.
+Criminal proceedings were dropped, as a violation of the speed limit could not be proven.
 The railway company reassigned him as a locksmith in the Vienna workshops, and his contract was not renewed for 1840.